Spacing Guild: Dune

 In Dune (1965), the Spacing Guild enjoys a profitable monopoly on interstellar travel and commerce.
 Though powerful, the Spacing Guild has never actively tried to openly seize power over all of humanity and rule directly, instead sharing power with the Emperor and the Great Houses, and influencing events from the shadows.
 Paul Atreides concludes that the Guild does this out of a belief that any political empire is finite, ending sooner or later.
 The only way to guarantee their continual existence is to be a "parasite", propping up one imperial dynasty until it collapses, then simply switching to support the next one.
 At the end of the novel, Paul deposes Padishah Emperor Shaddam IV by seizing control of Arrakis, the only source of the all-important drug melange.
 Paul has learned the extent of the Guild's dependence on spice, and that without it they are "blind" and unable to navigate interstellar travel.
 The Guild is forced to side with Paul, threatening to strand the Emperor and his troops on Arrakis if he does not relinquish the throne.

 In 'Appendix A' of Dune, Herbert wrote that the Guild, along with the Bene Gesserit order, had been responsible for the standardization of religion in the universe by promoting the adoption of the Orange Catholic Bible and offering protection to the dissenting theologians who created this book.
 Nonetheless, in the same appendix, Herbert held that the Guild members themselves were atheists, and only promoted this move to promote a stable societal order from which they could profit.
 Houses of the Imperium may contract with the Guild to be removed "to a place of safety outside the System".
 Some Houses in danger of ruin or defeat have "become renegade Houses, taking family atomics and shields and fleeing beyond the Imperium".
 The Guild controls a "sanctuary planet" (or planets) known as Tupile, intended for such "defeated Houses of the Imperium ...
 Location(s) known only to the Guild and maintained inviolate under the Guild Peace".

 Dune Messiah

-In Dune Messiah (1969), a Navigator named Edric takes part in a plot to assassinate Paul, the other conspirators being the Bene Gesserit Reverend Mother Gaius Helen Mohiam, the Tleilaxu Face Dancer Scytale, and Paul's embittered consort, Princess Irulan of House Corrino.
-The Spacing Guild has a vested interest in Paul losing control of the melange supply, Edric's involvement also protects the conspirators from discovery, as his prescience hides the activities of himself and those around him from other prescients, like Paul.
-After the plot fails, Edric and Mohiam are executed by Fremen Naib Stilgar on orders from Paul's sister Alia Atreides.
+In Dune Messiah (1969), the Navigator Edric engages in a conspiracy to dethrone Emperor Paul Atreides, joined by the Tleilaxu Face Dancer Scytale, the Bene Gesserit Reverend Mother Gaius Helen Mohiam, and Paul's embittered consort, Princess Irulan of House Corrino.
+With their endless need for melange, the Spacing Guild has a vested interest in breaking Paul's stranglehold over the spice supply.
+Edric's involvement also protects the conspirators from discovery, as his prescience hides the activities of himself and those around him from other prescients, like Paul.
+The plot ultimately fails, and Edric and Mohiam are executed by Fremen naib Stilgar on orders from Paul's sister Alia Atreides.

 In Chapterhouse Dune (1985), a "very powerful" Navigator is described as "one of the Edrics", suggesting a possible breeding plan or use of gholas.